HeringtonPress/HeringtonPress.github.io/systems/olc/olc.md

 Some weapons are Versatile meaning they have 2 Hand Tags.
 These weapons get half the bonus damage to each of their tags.

 ### Armour
-Armour grants 4 scrap for every Slot of armour worn.
-Armour can be bought at 30 GP per Slot.
-Armour may be repaired with a Kit during a Feast, gaining +6 Scrap in the Dungeon or to full in the Overworld.
+A slot of armour costs 30 GP and can be Chipped when taking damage to reduce the incoming damage by 4.
+Chipped armour may be repaired with a Kit during a Feast.

 ### Shields
 Shields allow you to defend against an attacker you are not targeting with an action.
 Shields cost 40 GP and must be assigned a Hand when Bought.